jeff-160/CTF-writeups/SSMCTF 2025/ouroboros/README.md

 <img src="images/modified.png" height=200>

 At this stage, we might notice that since our `os.system` call is in the `except` block, it doesn't have a way of being invoked.
-This can be fixed by simply inserting a random character in the `try` block and triggering an error.
+This can be fixed by simply changing our minus sign back in the first step to a random character and triggering a `NameError`.

 ```
 b 213